Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a dimension independent refined meshless solution procedure for NNC.
-The main advantage of the proposed approach is that it can operate on scattered nodes, which greatly facilitates the consideration of complex 3D domains and the implementation of refinement, both of which are demonstrated in this paper.
-Moreover, the approximation weights are computed individually, allowing for a variation in the stencil size $s$, monomial augmentation order $m$, the type and order of the RBFs used, etc. Even the method used to construct the generalised finite differences can be changed, e.g. to the least squares radial basis function finite difference method~\cite{tominec2021least}.
-The ease of adaptation on all mentioned levels allows the use of a sophisticated but slow approximation only where it is truly needed with faster alternatives elsewhere, which is often the majority of the domain when dealing with realistic cases.
+The main advantage of the proposed approach is that it can operate on scattered nodes, which greatly facilitates the consideration of complex 3D domains and the implementation of refined discretisation, both of which are demonstrated in this paper.
+Moreover, the approximation weights are computed individually, allowing for a variation in the stencil size $s$, monomial augmentation order $m$, the type and order of the RBFs used, etc. The ease of adaptation on all mentioned levels allows the use of a sophisticated but slow approximation only where it is truly needed with faster alternatives elsewhere, which is often the majority of the domain when dealing with realistic cases.

+From the meshless method point of view, we have shown that the method is appropriate for the considered problem given that the discretisation is sufficiently dense to describe the present flow structures.
+We have shown how the problems with inadequate discretisation manifest themselves and how they can be resolved by refinement.
+We have shown that the proposed solution procedure allows for an aggressively refined discretisation that can be pushed even further if the support size is slightly increased from the usual recommendation, leading to an order of magnitude lower computational times.

-From the non-Newtonian fluid dynamics point of view, we presented new results for the benchmark case that is already solved with two similar FVM approaches~\cite{turan2011laminar,kim2003transient} with a fundamentally different numerical approach and, most importantly, without stabilisation that effectively introduce numerical diffusion in the solution.
+From the non-Newtonian fluid dynamics point of view, we presented new results for the benchmark case that is already solved with two similar FVM approaches~\cite{turan2011laminar,kim2003transient} with a fundamentally different numerical approach and, most importantly, without stabilisation, that effectively introduces numerical diffusion in the solution.

-In future work, we will consider implementation of an h-adaptive solution, which requires an adequate error indicator and a refinement logic that constructs the target node density function from the error indicator data and refines the nodes accordingly~\cite{slak2019adaptive}.
-Furthermore, we plan to implement an hp-adaptive approach~\cite{jancic2021p}, where we need an additional step to determine the optimal order of the method~\cite{jancic2021monomial}.
-In addition, we also plan to analyse how hyperviscosity~\cite{shankar2018hyperviscosity} and adaptive upwind~\cite{kosec2014simulation} stabilisations, and using different approximation approaches~\cite{hativc2021meshless} affects the flow structures.
+In future work, we will expand the analysis of how the interplay between node density and stencil size influences sharp flow structures, like the boundary layer shown in this paper, and attempt to determine what are the requirements for an accurate reproduction.
+We will use this knowledge to develop an h-adaptive solution, which requires an adequate error indicator and a refinement logic that constructs the target node density function from the error indicator data and refines the nodes accordingly~\cite{slak2019adaptive}.